Investment Case Updated: June 5, 2026

 Why We Own It

 Coupang is the dominant and leading player in a large addressable market with numerous growth levers at a compelling price.
-The company still holds a single-digit market share of Korea’s commerce market, which management expects to meaningfully exceed $500B in the future, providing a long runway for growth, as evidenced by FY25 guidance that calls for constant-currency revenue growth of 20%.
-Active customers on the company’s platform have nearly doubled between 2019 and 2024 to 22.8MM, while newer customer cohorts not only shop at higher initial levels of spend per customer than older cohorts but also increase their spending levels at a faster rate than older cohorts over their ensuing years of shopping on the platform.
-The company’s Developed Offerings segment (includes Eats, Taiwan operations, Farfetch) represents an investment portfolio with compelling upside optionality, as segment revenues have grown from <$100MM in 2020 to ~$3.6B in 2024 (~21% of revenue).
-Management still sees a long runway for growth in both its Eats and Taiwan operations due to low market penetration rates, as its Taiwan business grew revenues by more than 100% year-over-year in 2Q25, and management expects 3Q25 growth to be even higher.
-Further scaling of the company’s logistics business, which continues to grow several times faster than the overall business, and its higher-margin third-party marketplace business, along with further AI automation and technology advancements should enable Adjusted EBITDA margins to expand from a company-record 4.5% in FY24 towards management’s long-term target of 10% or more.
+CPNG still holds a single-digit market share of Korea’s commerce market, which management expects to meaningfully exceed $500B in the future, providing a long runway for growth.
+While a recent data breach temporarily derailed growth momentum, the majority of WOW members (monthly subscribers) remained on the platform and continued compounding spend at double-digit rates, while management closed ~80% of the membership decline by the end of April (via returning/new customers), with returning members quickly resuming pre-breach spending patterns, underscoring both the stickiness of CPNG’s value proposition and the temporary nature of the disruption.
+Active customers on CPNG’s platform have more than doubled since the end of 2019, reaching 23.9MM in 1Q26, while newer customer cohorts have historically not only shopped at higher initial levels of spend per customer than older cohorts but also increased their spending levels at a faster rate than older cohorts over their ensuing years of shopping on the platform.
+CPNG’s Developed Offerings segment (includes Eats, Taiwan, Farfetch) represents an investment portfolio with compelling upside optionality, as segment revenues have grown from <$100MM in 2020 to ~$5.2B over the last twelve months (~15% of revenue).
+Management still sees a long growth runway in both its Eats and Taiwan operations due to low market penetration rates, as its Taiwan business saw triple-digit growth again in 4Q25.

 How Management Allocates Capital

 Management follows a disciplined capital allocation approach, opting to invest only when they have conviction that the potential opportunities can reach meaningful scale with moat-like returns.
-The top priority remains investing in organic growth and gaining market share by delivering moments of “wow” for customers, especially in Taiwan as management is becoming increasingly confident in the long-term revenue and margin expansion potential in the region.
-CPNG has a low-risk balance sheet with cash exceeding debt by ~$2.2B, which, along with ramping free cash flow, should provide ample funding for the company’s reinvestment needs as well as flexibility for opportunistic M&A and tapping into its $1B share buyback program (~2% of market cap).
+The top priority remains investing in organic growth and gaining market share by delivering moments of “wow” for customers, especially in Taiwan as management builds out last-mile delivery logistics in the region.
+CPNG has a low-risk balance sheet with cash exceeding debt by ~$4.0B (excluding operating leases), which, along with ramping free cash flow, should provide ample funding for the company’s reinvestment needs and flexibility for opportunistic share repurchases.
+Management has repurchased $634MM worth of shares (2.3% of market cap) over the last 3 quarters and has ~$1.4B of remaining authorization.